The Story Behind Second Fiddle

 How we started our virtual assisting company.

 Andrew and I both have an entrepreneurial spirit and we knew that working as a team along side one another was always the ultimate goal.
-Our friend Katie started a virtual assisting business last fall and has been wildly successful.
+Our friend Katie started a virtual assisting business in the fall of 2016 and has been wildly successful.
 We loved the idea of starting our own virtual assisting business and with Katie’s help and encouragement we went for it!

 We started out by reading a book called the Bootstrap VA, which, to be honest, took us quite some time to complete because we were in the middle of reading lots of other books for school.
 When we finally finished, it was a month or so before graduation and we had come up with a pretty long list of things to do (outline a business plan, design a website, obtain a business license, draft a contract, etc.), but we were so excited to throw ourselves into the mix!